saima-tithi/FastViromeExplorer/README.md

 7. -cr: the value of ratio criteria, default: 0.3.
 8. -co: the value of coverage criteria, default: 0.1.
 9. -cn: the value of number of reads criteria, default: 10.
+10. -salmon: use salmon instead of kallisto, default: false.
+To use salmon pass '-salmon true' as parameter.

 # Support
 If you are having issues, please look at the detailed manual at http://fastviromeexplorer.readthedocs.io/en/latest/ or contact us at saima5@vt.edu